neuroinformatics-unit/datashuttle/docs/source/pages/community/contributing.md

 ## Creating a development environment

-For detailed instructions on installing **datashuttle** along with all necessary packages for development, refer to the 'Developers' tab on the [How to install **datashuttle**](how-to-install) page.
+For detailed instructions on installing **datashuttle** along with all necessary packages for development, refer to the `Developers` tab on the [How to install **datashuttle**](how-to-install) page.

 Briefly, after installing Rclone, the **datashuttle** repository can be cloned: